everest-engineering/terraform-aws-mongodb-packer/packer/README.md

 # Packer AMI

-Building the custom AMI images for mongodb on ubuntu platforms.
+Module for building the custom AMI images for mongodb on ubuntu platforms.

 ### Tech
 * [Packer] - Packer is a free and open source tool for creating golden images for multiple platforms from a single source configuration.